Tenuta Colpaola

 Farming Practice: Organic

-No Place for a Hurried Grape
+No Place For a Hurried Grape

 For years, the couple sold their grapes to the local co-op, doing their part in the steady churn of the region.
 But in 2007, as stories of courageous European growers often go, the couple pivoted.
 They began replanting the vineyards with local Verdicchio clones and adopted organic farming practices.
 Next, they updated the cellar with modern, temperature-controlled steel tanks to ensure the wine would reflect both the quality of the land and the care they’d put into the work.